twbs/bootstrap-sass/README.md

 As per the Bootstrap project we don't include the responsive styles by default. `@import "bootstrap-responsive";` to get them.

 ## Versioning
 Bootstrap [claims](https://github.com/twitter/bootstrap#versioning) to use SemVer, although this is for values of public API that don't seem to include selectively requiring CSS components (see breaking change 2.0.2 -> 2.0.3).
 Since many people using bootstrap-sass *do* selectively require CSS components and I consider it part of the public API we can't really follow SemVer without becoming wildly out of sync with the Bootstrap version number, which is confusing for everyone involved.
-Further releases to bootstrap-sass will therefore have version numbers of the form `2.x.y.z`, where `2.x.y` is the release of Bootstrap we should be compatible with, and `y` is the patch version.
+Further releases to bootstrap-sass will therefore have version numbers of the form `2.x.y.z`, where `2.x.y` is the release of Bootstrap we should be compatible with, and `z` is the patch version.

 Basically this means you should expect to append a separate patch version to the bootstrap version, which allows our versioning to stay more honest about changes.